Ed-Fi-Exchange-OSS/Meadowlark/docs/DOCKER-LOCAL-DEV.md

 _Also see [DOCKER](DOCKER.md) for more general information about using Docker for Meadowlark in development, testing, and production_.

-:exclamation: This solution should only be used on localhost with proper firewalls around external network access to the workstation.
+:exclamation: These solutions should only be used on localhost with proper firewalls around external network access to the workstation.
 Not appropriate for production use.